ibm-cloud-docs/netezza/authentication/ibmiam_autnentication.md

     ```
     {: codeblock}

-1. Verify whether the user was added successfully.
+1. Verify whether the user was created successfully.

     ```sql
     \q